Dice: Applications

 Many board games use dice to randomize how far pieces move or to settle conflicts.
 Typically, this has meant that rolling higher numbers is better.
 Some games, such as Axis & Allies, have inverted this system by making the lower values more potent.
 In the modern age, a few games and game designers have approached dice in a different way by making each side of the die similarly valuable.
 In Castles of Burgundy, players spend their dice to take actions based on the die's value.
-In this game, a six is not better than a one, or vice versa.
-In Quarriors (and its descendant, Dicemasters), different sides of the dice can offer completely different abilities.
+In this game, a 6 is not better than a 1, or vice versa.
+In Quarriors (and its descendant, Dice Masters), different sides of the dice can offer completely different abilities.
 Several sides often give resources while others grant the player useful actions.

 Dice can be used for divination and using dice for such a purpose is called cleromancy.
 A pair of common dice is usual, though other forms of polyhedra can be used.
 Tibetan Buddhists sometimes use this method of divination.
 It is highly likely that the Pythagoreans used the Platonic solids as dice.
 They referred to such dice as "the dice of the gods" and they sought to understand the universe through an understanding of geometry in polyhedra.